 She has taught in K-12 public schools in multicultural settings for 15 years years in the Caribbean as well as 20 years in a large urban district in St. Paul, Minnesota, where over 70 different languages are spoken throughout the school district.
 She has also taught in higher education for 12 years in undergraduate and graduate teacher education programs, specializing in both elementary and secondary remedial, developmental, and advanced reading instruction.
 As a curriculum coordinator and literacy coach, she was able to work with many teaches, principals, and students in such areas as literacy, gifted and talented education, multicultural education and technology.
 She also worked closely with parent involvement initiatives.

-Another area of expertise is her quest to determine the effective use of technology in literacy education.
-She designed the original software for a technology-based K-3 reading program, and has been particularly interested on building vocabulary knowledge through the use of the tools of technology, including websites that explore Latin and Greek roots and affixes.
+A third area of expertise is her quest to determine the effective use of technology in literacy education.
+She designed the original software for a technology-based K-3 reading program (Sylvan).
+She is also particularly interested on building vocabulary knowledge through the use of the tools of technology, including websites that explore Latin and Greek roots and affixes.
 Her research on English-Spanish cognates for middle school science education was presented at the World Congress on Reading in 2010 in Auckland, New Zealand, and she is continuing this research at present.

 Dr. Hunter also has extensive knowledge and experience in the area of the assessment of vocabulary and reading comprehension.
 At present, she serves as an educational consultant for the Minnesota Department of Education, where she reviews standardized state reading tests for passage quality, item construction, and cultural bias.
 She serves as a scorer for district and state writing tests in Minnesota and for Data Recognition Corp.
 Other academic and research interests include writing instruction and assessment, gifted and talented education, language development in young children, international and national reading assessments, content area reading strategies in science, social studies, mathematics and vocational/technical education, online learning, and adult education.